mpv-player/mpv/DOCS/interface-changes.rst

       filter chain initialization fails.
 Instead, the vf/af options are always set to the user's value, even if it does not reflect the "runtime" vf/af chain.
+    - the vid/aid/sid/secondary-sid properties (and their aliases: "audio", "video", "sub") will now allow setting any track ID; before this change, only IDs of actually existing tracks could be set (the restriction was active the MPV_EVENT_FILE_LOADED/"file-loaded" event was sent).
+Setting an ID for which no track exists is equivalent to disabling it.
  --- mpv 0.30.0 ---
     - add `--d3d11-output-format` to enable explicit selection of a D3D11 swap chain format.